rloomba/JavaScriptButtons/README.md

 ## HTML payment buttons

 Integrating with our HTML payment buttons are as easy as including a snippet of code.
+[Try it out and configure your own](http://paypal.github.com/JavaScriptButtons/).

 We have two flavors of buttons for you to use:

 ### Buy Now
 Buy Now buttons are for single item purchases.